MrMiniou/ICS4U_2021-2022/ICS3U/Days 03-05/Note 1 - Functions.md

 The keyword `def` indicates that we are **defining** a function.
 The function name here is `slope` and it takes four **parameters** (i.e. inputs), *x1*, *x2*, *y1*, and *y2*.

-The keyword `return` indicates what value the function returns.
+The keyword `return` indicates what value the function outputs.
 In this case, the function returns the slope of a line given two coordinates: (x1, y1) and (x2, y2).
 The tab space before the `return` statement is necessary since it is a part of the body of the function.

 We can call this function within the same program to find the slope a line.